jsmyth/jsmyth.github.io/content/posts/glossary-of-disc-golf-terms.md

 #### General Terms
 - Bagger:
-- Banging Chains:
+- Banging Chains: Making putts.
-- Black Ace / Dark Ace:
+- Black Ace / Dark Ace: Making your tee shot into a basket that your hole is not playing to.
-- Birdogie:
-- BOB:
+- Birdogie: The saddest story in disc golf.
+When you are putting for birdie and miss, then due to whatever circumstances, you miss the comebacker (see below) as well.
+Going from a potenial birdie to an actual bogie.
+- BOB: An accronym for "Back of the Box", or last in the tee-off order.
+- Box: the teepad, generally used when referring to somebody "having the box" meaning they are first in the tee-off order.
 - Burned / Over Cooked:
 - Bullseye:
 - Candy: